-Historical and Epidemiological Data (continued\1)
+Historical and Epidemiological Data (continued_1)

-- DSM-IV-TR described trauma that precedes
+DSM-IV-TR described trauma that precedes PTSD

-PTSD

-- Event outside the range of usual human experience

-- Rape, war, physical attack, torture, or natural/manmade disaster

-- More than half of all individuals will experience a traumatic event.

-- Less than 10 percent will develop PTSD.

-- PTSD is more common in women than in men.
+- Event outside the range of usual human experience Rape, war, physical attack, torture, or natural/manmade disaster - More than half of all individuals will experience a traumatic event. - Less than 10 percent will develop PTSD.
+5% of all individuals - PTSD is more common in women than in men.

-Historical and Epidemiological Data (continued\2)
+Historical and Epidemiological Data (continued_2)